What do companies like Amazon, Apple, and Airbnb have in common?

 Products developed without empathy would only serve the needs of an impression of the end-user and rarely serve their real needs and expectations.

 That’s why empathy is very important in the design process.
 It allows you to shelve your assumptions and get to the heart of what people really want so that you can develop solutions that are meaningful, genuinely valuable, easy to understand, and pleasantly satisfying－even delightful－ to use for the target audience.

-Empathy is actually the first phase of the design thinking process.
+Empathize is actually the first phase of the design thinking process, followed by define, ideate, prototype, and test.
 While design thinking is famously not linear – beginning with empathy is critical.

 The empathize phase is all about getting into your end users’ heads to understand their experiences and problems so you can design better solutions.
 At this stage, we are detectives working to extract information about unmet user needs.